RhizoNymph/LLM-Librarian/README.md

 This will be used as the base of a larger RAG system that search and research agents use as their knowledge store.

 To run this:
-Set your GEMINI_API_KEY environment variable (or other api key that is supported by PydanticAI)
+Set your GEMINI_API_KEY environment variable (or other api key that is supported by PydanticAI, but then you need to change the model its using)

+Set your opensearch environment variables.

+Run opensearch with docker-compose up -d wherever you place docker-compose.yaml (I run this on a separate computer)

 (I usually run tmux here)